Nostalgia consumption: Technology

 Nostalgia consumption plays a meaningful role in the technology industry as many goods went through a resurgence thanks to this phenomenon.
 Objects like Nokia 3310 enjoyed a revival due, in large part, to social media.
 In 2017 Nokia relaunched a new version of the cell phone to exploit the second-hand success.

 Furthermore, record players regressed almost to forgotten objects with the rise of CDs and digital music.
 However, they have recently taken on a role as vintage-design items probably for the appeal of the ceremony which is linked to this experience and is very dissimilar from the one of digital music.

 Social media

 In its early years, Instagram had many similarities with Polaroid snapshots.
 The possibility to post only square photographs and the design of the trademark were the most distinct parallels that may have elicited nostalgia in early users.
 More recently both Facebook and Instagram introduced the Memories function which allows users to recall moments of their lives through old posts.

 Television, movies, video games, music

 In the 1970s, movies such as Grease and American Graffiti started a trend in entertainment content production that was based on arousing nostalgia for an earlier decade in consumers of the Baby boom generation.
 The trend was carried on by other popular TV series and movies such as Happy Days and The Big Chill in the 1980s.

-The Netflix science-fiction drama series Stranger Things is a popular example of television both using and evoking nostalgia (or "pseudo-nostalgia" for the younger consumers that never originally experienced the era by Generation X) for the 1980s.

-In the video game industry, the launch of Pokémon Go in 2016 was an archetypal example of the exploitation of widespread nostalgia towards an old item for the success of a new one.

-Music has also taken advantage of nostalgia consumption.
-Compilations have been produced with recognizable decade-genres, giving those decades a nostalgic patina.